mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 ## Operator-Style Words

-Operator-style words ("op-words" for short) may consist of one or more of the special characters from the *Allowed* group:
+Operator-style words ("op-words") may consist of one or more of the special characters from the *Allowed* group:

 | | |